Grants and scholarships are a form of gift aid, which means that they do not need to be paid back.

 Academic Excellence Scholarships are awarded to Wisconsin high school seniors who have the highest grade point average in each public and private high school throughout the State of Wisconsin.
 The value of the scholarship is $2,250 per year, to be applied towards tuition.
 Half of the scholarship is funded by the state, while the other half is matched by the institution.

 The state offers funding for Wisconsin residents who demonstrate financial need and have severe or profound hearing or visual impairment.
 Students are eligible to receive up to $1,800 per year for up to five years.
 The FAFSA must be filed in order to qualify for this grant, and the student must be at least half-time.

-The state offers up to $1,100 per year to any Wisconsin resident who is at least 25 percent Native American and is enrolled in an undergraduate or graduate degree or certificate program for up to 10 semesters.
+The State of Wisconsin offers funding through its Indian Student Assistance Grant, up to $1,100 per year to any Wisconsin resident who is at least 25 percent Native American and is enrolled in an undergraduate or graduate degree or certificate program for up to 10 semesters.
 Students who apply early and demonstrate exceptional financial need will be nominated by the Carthage Office of Student Financial Planning.

 Talent Incentive Program Grant (TIP)

 This state program provides grants to students who demonstrate exceptional need.
 Students who qualify may be nominated in their freshman year through Carthage to the state agency or can apply for this program at their Wisconsin Educational Opportunity Program (WEOP) Office.
 Once accepted, this aid lasts for four years.The FAFSA must also be filed to be considered for the Talent Incentive Program Grant.